dodubassman/duckfoot-rev3/README.md

 - MSK12C02 on/off switch
 - [Reset micro tactil switch](https://www.aliexpress.com/item/32873382894.html)
 - a bunch off smd diodes
-- 2 90mAh batteries.
+- 90mAh batteries.
 You can chose bigger capacity, but honestly with no LEDs on the board, you won't need more.
+I chose direct soldering for batteries because JST sockets are to big and a nightmare to wire.

 The board is reversible, so one minimal order on PCBWay or JLCPCB gives you 2.5 keyboard and a seconde chance if you suck at soldering.